seif8545/content-ops-starters/content/pages/index.md

             borderRadius: x-large
             flexDirection: col
         type: FeaturedItem
-      - title: Feature Item Two
+      - title: 'A hint of times to come :)'
-        tagline: This is the tagline
+        tagline: Ramadan 2024
-        subtitle: This is the item subtitle
+        subtitle: 'May we celebrate every event together, forever.'
-        text: |
+        text: |+
-          Follow the tutorial to build your first awesome Netlify Create site.
+          I love you forever, and want you with me forever.

         image:
-          url: /images/abstract-feature2.svg
+          url: /images/IMG_1894.jpg
           altText: Placeholder image
           styles:
             self: